 North Beach could take up a few leisurely hours, making it a better stop for another day.
 If you're in a hurry and won't be able to come back - or if you only have a car available for one day - these are a couple of detours you might want to take:

-- Side trip to Coit Tower: Turn right on Grant and follow the signs.
+- A side trip to Coit Tower: Turn right on Grant and follow the signs.
 To return to your main route, drive downhill on Lombard St. to Stockton and turn left.
 Then turn right on Columbus Ave to continue.